Skip to main content

 Visit the Division of Graduate Education and Postdoctoral Affairs's website for a list of fellowships that graduate students can apply for: https://grad.ucsd.edu/financial/fellowships/index.html

-Ethnic Studies 2023-24 Graduate Student Research Travel Grant
+Ethnic Studies 2024-25 Graduate Student Research and Travel Grants

-The Department of Ethnic Studies is currently accepting applications for the 2023-24 Graduate Student Research Travel Grant.
+The Department of Ethnic Studies is currently accepting applications for the 2024-25 Graduate Student Research and Travel Grants.
 This grant is intended to support research-related travel to professional meetings and conferences for presenting invited and accepted papers, posters, and other scholarly work.
 The grant may be used to cover part of the expenses associated with travel, lodging, registration fees, and related expenses not supported by other financial awards and in accordance with university travel policies.

-Travel grants are awarded twice a year.
-Grant amounts will vary between $200-$400 and will be distributed in the form of reimbursement.
+• Travel grants are awarded once per quarter.
+Travel grant amounts will vary between $200-$400 and will be distributed in the form of reimbursement.
 Reimbursement requests for travel can only be initiated after your travel is completed.
 Be sure to provide as many details as possible in your application regarding your travel so that our department can advise further and ensure all university and department policies are provided and followed.

-Students are only eligible to receive one travel grant per year.
+• Students are only eligible to receive one travel or research grant per year.
 We encourage you to apply at least one month before the start of the conference you are planning to attend.

 Application Deadlines: